Topologies on the future causal completion: Topologies on power sets, causal ladder for chr. spaces

-\V We define a chr. space $X$ to be {\bf globally hyperbolic} or {\bf g.h.} iff it is strongly causal and $J^+(K) \cap J^-(C)$ is compact for any two compact sets $C,K$ in $X$.
-We say that a chronology $\ll$ on a topological space $X$ is {\bf path-generated} iff $p \ll q$ implies that there is a monotonically increasing path (i.e., continuous map from a real interval to $X$) from $p$ to $q$.
+We say that a chronology $\ll$ on a topological space $X$ is {\bf path-generated} iff $p \ll q$ implies that there is a path (i.e., continuous map) $c$ from a real interval $I$ to $X$ with $c(0)= p$ and $ c(1)= q$ with $\forall s, t \in I: s <t \Rightarrow c(s) \ll c(t)$.
 Spacetime chronologies are path-generated.
 Of course, every path-generated chr. space is chronologically dense.
-If the chronology of a distinguishing chr. space $X$ is path-generated, $X$ is indecomposable if and only if it is the past of the image of a chronological future curve $c$ in $X$.
-A triple $ (X, \ll , \tau) $, where $X$ is a set, $\ll$ is a relation on $X$ and $\tau$ is a topology on $X$, is called {\bf well-behaved} iff
+By a little argument, each semi-full regular path-generated chr. space is locally path-connected (and recall that causal diamonds e.g. in Minkowski spacetime are not semi-full because of their spatial infinities).
+If the chronology of a distinguishing chr. space $X$ is path-generated, $A \subset X$ is indecomposable if and only if $A$ is the past of the image of a chronological future curve $c$ in $A$.